zama-ai/fhevm/docs/fundamentals/inputs.md

 1. **Confidentiality**: Data is encrypted using the public FHE key, ensuring that only authorized parties can decrypt or process the values.
 2. **Validation via ZKPoKs**: Each encrypted input is accompanied by a proof verifying that the user knows the plaintext value of the ciphertext, preventing replay attacks or misuse.
-3. **Efficient Packing**: All inputs for a transaction are packed into a single ciphertext in a user-defined order, optimizing the size and generation of the zero-knowledge proof.
+3. **Efficient packing**: All inputs for a transaction are packed into a single ciphertext in a user-defined order, optimizing the size and generation of the zero-knowledge proof.

 ## Parameters in encrypted functions